1.1. Any notes, products or services purchased from this website cannot be exchanged or refunded.

 ORDERING MANY COPIES – BULK ORDERS

 3.1.
-If you want to order many copies for example if you are a teacher wishing to order for your entire class at school, this kind of order must be processed manually so please send a message by clicking this link and thanks for your patience in waiting for a response.
+If you want to order many copies for example if you are a teacher wishing to order for your entire class at school, and you wish to avail of a discount, this kind of order must be processed manually so please send a message by clicking this link and thanks for your patience in waiting for a response.
+Otherwise, where no discount is required, you can just navigate through the shop selecting as many licences as you need and download automatically.

 4.1.
 The Teaching Licence comprises two sections, one section designed for Leaving Certificate Higher Level maths, and one section designed for Leaving Certificate Ordinary Level maths.
 Worked solutions to the practice exercises are also provided at the end of each section.